bnicenboim/pangoling/README.md

 #> 15      2 cover.
 ```

-It’s straight-forward to get the log-probability (`-suprisal`) of each
+One can get the log-transformed probability of each word based on GPT-2
-word based on GPT-2.
+as follows:

 ``` r
 df_sent <- df_sent |>